 When Joyvina Evans was just 13, she knew she wanted to grow up to be a doctor—and a teacher.
 She wrote down that goal and still has that exact piece of paper today.
 Little did she know she would grow up to be both, in a capacity she hadn’t even imagined!

 - Introducing Our Experts: 3 Questions with Business Instructor Elle O'Keeffe MBA, Ph.D.

-- The Missing Piece: Rasmussen College Nursing Instructor Shares Her Passion for Holistic Nursing
+- The Missing Piece: Rasmussen University Nursing Instructor Shares Her Passion for Holistic Nursing

 - Scientist by Day, Dancer by Night, MLT Program Coordinator Inspires

-- Dr. Joan Rich, Rasmussen College Vice President of Nursing, Appointed to National League for Nursing Foundation for Nursing Education’s New Advisory Council
+- Dr. Joan Rich, Rasmussen University Vice President of Nursing, Appointed to National League for Nursing Foundation for Nursing Education’s New Advisory Council

 General Education Faculty Member